MrDamiAde/Creating-A-Ticketing-System/README.md

 ### Step 5: Triage Ticket

 Once the IT Help Desk team receives a ticket, it is displayed in the list below, where the ticket details can be viewed.
-Once the ticket is solved, an email is sent to the employee automatically confirming that the issue hags been solved.
+Once the ticket is solved, an email is sent to the employee automatically confirming that the issue has been solved.

 ![Screenshot 2024-08-26 212713](https://github.com/user-attachments/assets/253f4cbc-3a65-4d68-bf3d-0ea654aaead6)

+### Results And Findings

+Created a simple ticketing system that allows users to submit a ticket using Microsoft forms, and receive updates via automated email.
+A Sharepoint list was used as a dashboard to view, edit and escalate/complete ticket requests.